tech-women/tech-women.github.io/_posts/2019-07-02-launching-website.md

 ---
 layout: post
 title: "Welcome Our New Website!"
-description: "Here we will try to feature handson women in tech doing great things"
+description: "Here we will try to feature hands-on women in tech doing great things"
 categories: [techwomen]
 image: assets/images/graffiti-1017961_1920.jpg
 ---